-29. While noting the efforts made by Hong Kong, China to combat human trafficking, including the adoption of an action plan and increased training provided for law enforcement officials, the Committee remains concerned at the persisting gap in prohibiting all forms of human trafficking in its various provisions of laws relating to human trafficking.
-While regretting the lack of clarification by Hong Kong, China on the definition of victims for the screening process, the Committee is concerned about the very small number of victims identified through its victim screening procedure.
-The Committee also notes with regret the expressed intention of Hong Kong, China not to extend the application of the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime (Palermo Protocol) to it (arts.
+29. While noting the efforts made by Hong Kong, China, to combat trafficking in persons, including the adoption of an action plan and increased training provided for law enforcement officials, the Committee remains concerned at the persisting gap in terms of prohibiting all forms of trafficking in persons in the various provisions of laws relating to trafficking in persons.
+Regretting the lack of clarification by Hong Kong, China, on the definition of victims of trafficking in persons used under the victim screening procedure, the Committee is concerned about the very small number of victims identified through the procedure.
+The Committee also notes with regret the expressed intention not to extend the application of the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime, to Hong Kong, China (arts.
 2, 7, 8 and 26).

-(a) Review its legal provisions on anti-trafficking with a view to criminalizing all forms of human trafficking in line with relevant international human rights standards and consider adopting a comprehensive anti-trafficking law to this end;

-(b) Improve the quality of victim screening and identification, including by reviewing the definition of victims of human trafficking and strengthening training for law enforcement officials; protect the victims, including from being sanctioned for crimes that they are compelled to commit and/or through immigration proceedings; and provide them with all necessary assistance;

-(c) Ensure that cases of trafficking are thoroughly investigated and that perpetrators are prosecuted and, if found guilty, given sentences commensurate with the seriousness of the crimes;

-(d) Reconsider its position and take steps towards the extension of the Palermo Protocol to Hong Kong, China, in order to strengthen its commitment to fight trafficking in persons in the region.
+- (a) Review its legal provisions on combating trafficking with a view to criminalizing all forms of trafficking in persons in accordance with relevant international human rights standards and consider adopting a comprehensive anti-trafficking law to this end; - (b) Improve the quality of victim screening and identification, including by reviewing the definition of victims of trafficking in persons and strengthening training for law enforcement officials; protect the victims, including from sanctioning in immigration proceedings or for crimes that they are compelled to commit; and provide them with all necessary assistance; - (c) Ensure that cases of trafficking are thoroughly investigated and that perpetrators are prosecuted and, if found guilty, given sentences commensurate with the seriousness of their crimes; - (d) Reconsider its position and take steps towards extending the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime, to Hong Kong, China, in order to strengthen its commitment to fighting trafficking in persons in the region.